i05nagai/memorandum/language/english_speaking.md

     * not nearly as good or successful as sb or sth else
     * He’s a great person, but no competition for Chris.
 * race
+    * while companies race to make self-driving cars, there's another race going on
     * competition
     * people
         * discrimination because of race is against the law
     * compete
+        * to compete in a race or run a race with sb
+            * he's been racing cars for over ten years
+        * to race is also to move fast or to happen quickly
+            * the boy came racing across the playground
+            * last summer seemed to race by
+    * hurry
+        * to move or go fast
+        * he raced down the street
+        * the summer seems to have raced by
 * culture
     * way of life
         * he studies the culture of the Sioux Indians